Fundamental speed limits on entanglement dynamics of bipartite quantum systems

 where each of $\dim(\cal{H}_A)$ and $\dim(\cal{H}_B)$ can be either finite or infinite.
 For a given quantum state $\rho_{AB}$, let us assume that minimization of the above equation is achieved for the separable state $\sigma^{*}_{AB}\in {\cal{S}}({\cal{H}}_{AB})$, i.e., $ E(\rho_{AB})=D\left(\rho_{AB}\Vert\sigma^{*}_{AB}\right)$, which depends on the given state $\rho_{AB}$, i.e., $\sigma^{*}_{AB}=\sigma^{*}_{AB}(\rho_{AB})$.
 A separable state that realizes the minimum of Eq.~\eqref{equ:Relative_entropy_of_entanglement} is called a closest separable state~(CSS).

 {\it Trace Distance of entanglement.--} Trace distance can also be used as a distance measure to define an entanglement monotone.
+It is a distance-based measure defined on the intuition that if a given state is geometrically close to the set of separable states it has less entanglement.
 For an arbitrary bipartite quantum state $\rho_{AB}\in {\cal{S}}({\cal{H}}_{AB})$, its trace distance of entanglement is defined as~\cite{Eisert_2003}:

-We have assumed that the dynamics of CSS can be approximated by the closest separable dynamics of a given dynamics.
-In the next section, we introduce a method to determine the closest separable dynamics of a given arbitrary CPTP dynamics.
+We have assumed that the dynamics of the closest separable state (CSS) can be approximated by the closest separable dynamics of a given dynamics.
+In the next section, we introduce a method to determine the closest separable dynamics of a given arbitrary completely positive trace-preserving (CPTP) dynamics.
 We first find the Choi dual of the given arbitrary CPTP map and then we use relative entropy to find its CSS.
-Using the Choi-Jmaio{\l}kowski isomorphism we then find the CPTP map corresponding to the CSS.
+Using the Choi-Jmaio{\l}kowski isomorphism, we then find the CPTP map corresponding to the CSS.
 We call this CPTP map as the closest separable map for the given CPTP map.
 Then we study the dynamics of the CSS of a given state under the closest separable map obtained in this way.